mattermost/mattermost-developer-documentation/site/content/blog/2019-09-29-avoiding-flaky-tests.md

 That is, this particular timeout is guaranteed to wait at least 100 milliseconds, but makes no promise how soon thereafter it will fire.
 Simply put, waiting just 101 milliseconds sometimes isn't enough.

 The best solution is to avoid using `time.Sleep` altogether in this case.
-For example, in this case [we rewrote](https://github.com/mattermost/mattermost-server/pull/11712) the flaky test as something like:
+We ended up [rewriting](https://github.com/mattermost/mattermost-server/pull/11712) the flaky test as something like:

 ```go
 func TestHTTPTimeout(t *testing.T) {